Kaprun Lifts & Terrain

 All the Kitzsteinhorn ski area is above tree line in sometimes quite complex glaciated terrain.
 Kitzsteinhorn is very quiet in poor weather and so can be worthy of a visit if hardcore enough for serious fresh tracks (and assuming the lifts are running!

-Kitzsteinhorn has 41km of piste skiing available from 1,976m up to 3,029m, and a skiable vertical of 1,053m.
+Kitzsteinhorn has 41km of piste skiing and nearly 10km of marked ski routes available from 1,976m up to 3,029m, and a skiable vertical of around 1,053m.
 The piste terrain is mostly suited to intermediates with wide easy-going trails.
-The mountain also has a huge half pipe and extensive park for those that way inclined.
+The mountain also has an extensive pipe park complex for those that way inclined.

 Kitzsteinhorn’s complex terrain has lots of odd dips and active glaciers necessitating a myriad of lifts criss-crossing the ski resort.
-A modern 8-seater chair replaced some old surface lifts in season 2016/17 vastly improving the movement of skiers back up the hill.
+A modern 8-seater chair replaced some old surface lifts in season 2016/17 vastly improving the look & movement of skiers back up the hill.
+However the mountain still does look a tad cluttered.

-Gipfelwelt (Summit world) is well worth the journey up the top cable.
-Arrives on level 0.
-It is not immediately obvious where everything is.
-A restaurant level and a lookout are in the main building.
+Gipfelwelt (Summit world) is well worth the journey up the top cable car.
 Access to Gipfelwelt is via a fascinating tunnel and has stupendous views.

 Note that one cannot ski directly from the summit building and a descent on a short funicular (from level -1) is required.
-It is possible to drop into ski route X1 on skiers right of the funicular or go through another tunnel to the Gletscherjet 4 and descend with the masses.
-We suggest cutting hard right at the base of the huge rock outcrop and join X1 early if there is unadulterated fresh snow.
+It is possible to drop into ski route X1 on skiers right of the funicular or go through another tunnel to the Gletscherjet 4 and descend with the masses on the piste.
+If doing the later, we suggest cutting hard right at the base of the huge rock outcrop and join X1 early if there is unadulterated fresh snow.

 Off-Piste Freeride Routes

-Five designated Freeride routes are on Kitzsteinhorn, named X1 to X5.
+Five designated Freeride routes are on Kitzsteinhorn, named X1 to X5 amounting to about 9km in length.
 All are full of natural half pipes, hits and ridges running down multiple gullies.
 Great fun in fresh, particularly if you know where you are going.

 X1 is a wide-open powder bowl/field, but it can get wind affected.